Leni Robredo is currently serving as the Vice President of the Philippines.

 Here are the 25 most important things you must know about VP Leni Robredo.

-1. Leni is celebrating her 55th birthday today April 23.
+1. Leni celebrates her birthday every 23rd of April.
 She was born in 1965 in Naga City, Camarines Sur Province.

 3. She graduated with a degree in economics from the University of the Philippines Diliman in 1986.